How to Say the Days of the Week in Spanish?

 Wednesday – Miércoles

 The days of the week in Spanish have their roots in Christianity, with each day named after a different biblical figure or event.
 However, there are also pagan influences, particularly with regard to the planet Mercury.
 For Spanish learners, it can be helpful to understand the etymology of the days of the week.
 And for native speakers, it’s interesting to know where these names come from.
-Miércoles (Wednesday) comes from the Latin Mercurii dies, meaning day of Mercury.
-The planet, Mercury, is Mercurio in Spanish.
+Miércoles (Wednesday) comes from the Latin Mercurii dies, meaning the day of Mercury.
+The planet Mercury is Mercurio in Spanish.

 Watch the video and know in a better way.